 First I downloaded the block timestamps from the 15th of March 2018 to the 15th of March 2019.
 That gave me 53,542 block times.
 Then I got 9968 random datetimes from within that timespan.
 All the datetimes were in the format

-In order to convert those to unix epochs I used the spreadsheet formula
+In order to convert those to Unix epochs I used the spreadsheet formula

 Unix epoch is the number of seconds since 1970.
-This makes it easy to calculate the number of seconds between datetimes.
+This makes it easy to calculate the number of seconds difference between datetimes.

 The average is 9 minutes and 38 seconds.
 Exactly what the poisson distribution theory predicts!
 All of this can be seen, downloaded and played with on this google sheet (there are 2 tabs).

-Of course this applies to other blockchains with variable block intervals.
-For example, litecoin and dash have 2.5 minute block intervals, so the average time from when you made your transaction until it gets 1 confirmation is 2.5 minutes.
+Of course, this applies to other blockchains with variable block intervals.
+For example, litecoin and dash have 2.5-minute block intervals, so the average time from when you made your transaction until it gets 1 confirmation is 2.5 minutes.

 Bitcoin miners have to solve math problems to find blocks.
-The more computing power they have, the faster they will solve the problems and find new blocks.
+The more computing power they have, the faster they will solve problems and find new blocks.

 If miners find blocks faster than 1 every 10 minutes, then the bitcoin difficulty adjustment will make it harder for them, but that only happens every 2 weeks (2016 blocks).
-If the amount of computing power miners have increases in the first week of a difficulty period, they will have another week to find blocks faster than 1 every 10 minutes before the difficulty adjusts again.
+If the amount of computing power miners increases in the first week of a difficult period, they will have another week to find blocks faster than 1 every 10 minutes before the difficulty adjusts again.

 The amount of computing power miners use is measured by hashrate.
 In March 2018 the bitcoin network performed around 25 million terahashes per second.
-By March 2019 it is around 43 million terahashes per second.
+By March 2019 it was around 43 million terahashes per second.

-So during the timespan of this data the miners computing power was increasing, allowing them to find blocks slightly faster than every 10 minutes.
+So during the timespan of this data, the miners’ computing power was increasing, allowing them to find blocks slightly faster than every 10 minutes.
 During the timespan of this data a block was found every 9:49.
 The average interval between a random time and the next block was 9:38.
 Only 11 seconds apart or 1.87% apart.

-(578/589)*100 = 98.13% similarity 100-98.13 = 1.87% difference
+(578/589)*100 = 98.13% similarity